Coronavirus latest: Donald Trump committed to July 4 celebrations | DW | 27.05.2020

 All times in Coordinated Universal Time (UTC/GMT).

-02:52 Bus companies hit by the coronavirus pandemic are planning to stage rallies across Germany on Wednesday to draw attention to their plight.
-Three bus convoys, or a total of around 300 vehicles, are due to roll through the capital, Berlin, at around midday, with similar actions expected in the cities of Düsseldorf, Kiel, Mainz, Wiesbaden and Stuttgart.
+02:52 Bus companies hit by the coronavirus pandemic are planning to stage rallies across Germany on Wednesday to demand support from the government.
+A total of 800 vehicles are expected to converge on the capital, Berlin, with three convoys of 300 coaches to roll through the central government district at around midday.
+Similar actions are expected in the cities of Düsseldorf, Kiel, Mainz, Wiesbaden and Stuttgart.
 Passenger numbers on transport services have dropped dramatically since coronavirus restrictions were implemented in mid-March, bringing some businesses close to collapse.
+The Federal Association of German Bus Operators called for state subsidies and for the resumption of bus travel nationwide.

+The protest comes after the federal government said it planned to inject at least €5.5 billion ($6 billion) into struggling partly state-owned rail operator Deutsche Bahn, which has seen passenger numbers on its long-distance services drop to 10-15% of normal levels.

 02:30 The coronavirus has now killed more than 350,000 people worldwide, according to Johns Hopkins University, which updates figures in real-time.
 The United States has the highest death toll, with almost 100,000 fatalities, followed by the UK, Italy, France, Spain and Brazil.